olivergn/texquick/README.md

 - Markdown-style #headings can be used to emphasise sections of notes.
 - User math input is automatically embedded as LaTeX expressions via KaTeX.
 - Shortcuts help speed up LaTeX expressions for matrices, inequalities, and logic.
+- Multiple notepads can be managed with different contents.

 ## Planned features
 - Support for drag-and-drop rearranging notes.